 In 2015, Boulder voters approved a continuation of the CAP tax through March 31, 2023.
 The current tax rates and collection mechanism will remain the same.

-Read our handout to get a brief overview of the CAP tax and programs.
+Read our CAP at a Glance handout to get a brief overview of the CAP tax and programs.

 More about climate action